kdmonroe/PhillyPotholes/_posts/2019-05-13-holesbyhood.md

       <!-- Add a paragraph of text -->
       <p>
-        Below, we show the number of fatal/nonfatal shootings in Philadelphia grouped by neighborhood.
+        Below, we show the number of potholes throughout Philadelphia grouped by neighborhood.
       </p>